top of page

 Meets 3rd Thursday of the month at 10 o'clock- Oct thru May

-Tabebuia was the first Circle to be formed within The Garden Club of Stuart, Inc. Our best records indicate this was in 1960 with Mrs. Joseph Greenlees as Chairman.
-The The Tabebuia is a flowering pink or yellow tree.
-If you live in Stuart you will often find them in bloom along East Ocean Blvd in the Fall and early Spring.
-They are a beautiful site.
+Tabebuia was the first Circle to be formed within The Garden Club of Stuart, Inc, about 1960.
+The Tabebuia is a beautiful flowering pink or yellow tree.
+Tabebuias are planted abundantly in Stuart; you will find them blooming along East Ocean Blvd in the Fall and early Spring.

-The majority of our meetings are held in members' homes where we often have guest speakers instruct us on making floral designs and taking care of our plants.
-We are very involved in the Garden Tours which are held every other year and the Flower Show which is held the opposite year of the Garden Tour.
-Yes , we enjoy going to lunch after visiting gardens, nurseries, and working in Possum Long, which is a native garden within the City of Stuart on Hibiscus Street.
+We meet in member's homes or restaurants and often have guest instructors in floral design and plant care.
+We enjoy going to lunch after visiting gardens, nurseries, and working in Possum Long, a native garden within the City of Stuart on Hibiscus Street.

 bottom of page